scottfr/SystemsBook/11 Going Global/Going Global.md

 ### CSS Basics

 Where HTML is used to define the structure of a document, CSS is responsible for styling this structure.
-This styling includes things like font and color choices in addition to general layout.
+This styling includes aspects like font and color choices in addition to the general layout.
 A CSS document is a list of rules where each rule has two parts: a selector that tells the browser what elements of the page the rule applies to, and a set of styles that tells browser how to style those elements.
 For example, take the following CSS code.

 ````css
 p {